Automatic and International Information Exchange

 DAC 4 – Country-by-country reporting

-In stage 4, the Mutual Assistance Directive will be extended to include country-by-country reporting (CBCR) into the Automatic Information Exchange.
+In stage 4, the Mutual Assistance Directive has been extended to include country-by-country reporting (CBCR) into the Automatic Information Exchange regime.

 Under the laws of numerous countries, groups with consolidated total sales of at least € 750 million must prepare and submit country-by-country reporting.
 This “country-by-country report” is a report containing information on the worldwide distribution of income, taxes and business activities of a multinational group of companies broken down by country or territory.